adamhaile/surplus/README.md

 The surplus module has several functions which provide runtime support for the code emitted by the compiler.
 These functions *can and will change*, even in minor point releases.
 You have been warned :).

-A corrolary of this is that the runtime only supports code compiled by the same version of the compiler.
+A corollary of this is that the runtime only supports code compiled by the same version of the compiler.
 Switching to a new version of Surplus requires re-compiling your JSX code.

 ### Differences from React